gleechi/gleechi.github.io/pages/knowledge/virtual_grasp.md

-Note that, while the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractiveBehaviors}}">Interactive Behaviors</a> is provided out of the box from the VG SDK, to achieve natural looking <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">Grasp Configurations</a> in runtime requires an preprocessing step called [Object Baking](object_baking.html).
+Note that, while the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractiveBehaviors}}">Interactive Behaviors</a> is provided out of the box from the VG SDK, to achieve natural looking <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspConfiguration}}">Grasp Configurations</a> in runtime requires a preprocessing step called [Object Baking](object_baking.html).

-Besides the above mentioned interaction-related features, VirtualGrasp also is also hardware-agnostic.
-VirtualGrasp can create natural grasp interactions with any kind of VR controllers (or sensors), wether it is hand-held VR controllers or finger tracking devices like LeapMotion or Oculus hand tracking.
+Besides the above mentioned interaction-related features, VirtualGrasp is also **hardware-agnostic**.
+VirtualGrasp can create natural grasp interactions with any kind of VR controllers (or sensors), wether it is hand-held VR controllers or finger tracking devices like LeapMotion.
  See [Controllers](controllers.html) page to see details.